Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Experimental Evaluation

 \subsection{Experimental Settings}

-We create a prototype of our novel problem-space attack (\autoref{sec:apg-android}) using a combination of Python for the ML functionality and Java for the program analysis operations; in particular, to perform transplantations in the problem-space we rely on FlowDroid~\cite{arzt2014flowdroid}, which is based on Soot~\cite{vallee2010soot}.
+{ \bf Prototype.} We create a prototype of our novel problem-space attack (\autoref{sec:apg-android}) using a combination of Python for the ML functionality and Java for the program analysis operations; in particular, to perform transplantations in the problem-space we rely on FlowDroid~\cite{arzt2014flowdroid}, which is based on Soot~\cite{vallee2010soot}.
 We release the code of our prototype to other academic researchers (see~\autoref{sec:availability}).
-We ran all experiments on an Ubuntu VM with 48 vCPUs, 290GB of RAM, and NVIDIA Tesla K40 GPU.
+We ran all experiments on an Ubuntu VM with 36 vCPUs, 252GB of RAM, and NVIDIA Tesla V100 GPU.

 {\bf Classifiers.} As defined in the threat model (\autoref{sec:apg-threatmodel}), we consider the DREBIN classifier~\cite{Arp:Drebin}, based on a binary feature space and a linear SVM, and its recently proposed hardened variant, Sec-SVM~\cite{Battista:SecSVM}, which requires the attacker to modify more features to perform an evasion.
-We use hyperparameter C=1 for the linear SVM as in~\cite{Arp:Drebin}, and identify the optimal Sec-SVM parameter $k=0.25$ (i.e., the maximum feature weight) in our setting by enforcing a maximum performance loss of 2\% AUC.
+This last model is implemented in PyTorch.
+In this work, we apply a feature selection selecting the 10,000 most important features out of the $\approx$1,5 million features of the original representation, maintaining the same clean performance.
+We use hyperparameter C=1 for the linear SVM as in~\cite{Arp:Drebin} with the dual problem formulation, and identify the optimal Sec-SVM parameter $k=0.25$ (i.e., the maximum feature weight) in our setting by enforcing a maximum performance loss of 2\% AUC.
 See Appendix~\ref{app:secsvm} for implementation details.

 {\bf Attack Confidence.} We consider two attack settings: \emph{low-confidence} ({\bf L}) and \emph{high-confidence} ({\bf H}).
 The (L) attack merely overcomes the decision boundary (so that $h(\bm{x})<0$).
 The (H) attack maximizes the distance from the hyperplane into the goodware region; while generally this distance is unconstrained, {here we set it to be $\leq$ the negative scores of 25\% of the benign apps (i.e., within their interquartile range).
 This avoids making superfluous modifications, which may only increase suspiciousness or the chance of transplantation errors, while being closer in nature to past mimicry attacks~\cite{Biggio:Evasion}.}